-A forest that started as a new species in one area millions of years ago then expanded to reach fourteen thousand kilometres across a continent required much work as it maintained and reproduced itself.
-As long as the rate of renewal of trees exceeds the rate decline of trees toward inability to reproduce, the forest lives on.
+A forest that started as a new species in one small area millions of years ago, then expanded across a continent, required much work as it maintained and reproduced itself.
+As long as the rate of renewal of individual trees exceeds the rate decline of trees toward infertility, the forest lives on.
 For a population of a species of tree to increase slowly in numbers of trees, its birth rate of individual trees must exceed their death rate.
 These two rates provide the net reproduction rate when expressed as a ratio called R zero (R_0).
 For the population to increase this needs to be greater than 1.0, say 1.1 for example.
 This ratio is calculated from the number of individuals in one generation against those in the next generation.
 A definition of how long a generation lasts is needed.
 For trees this will be many decades and is difficult to measure within a forest.